drey7925/perovskite/README.md

 It is possible to define blocks and dig them.
 Inventory support is mostly present.
 There's a furnace and a crafting mechanism.
 Game content (i.e. all the blocks you'd expect) is not yet present.

+Entities are under active development, but are not yet stable.
+The entity system is currently focused on autonomous movement, and low-latency player control will be added in the future.

 I intend to wrap the engine-specific behaviors in a lightweight API that makes it easier to define game logic.
 That API is still not stable, but I intend to make that API more stable than the low-level engine API.

 At the moment, the network API is not yet stable - the client and server must be built from the same code.
 The intent is to stabilize the API to a reasonable extent later on, but having an unstable API allows for faster feature iteration.

+## How is it different from similar voxel games?

+The limitations:
+* The implementation is a bit more incoherent since it's a learning project
+* The game lacks a lot of content
+* A lot of basic features, like a player model, are still missing
+* No scripting language yet - all game logic is written in Rust
+    * And no dynamic content loading yet.
+It might be possible once crABI stabilizes.

+The benefits:
+* The engine is optimized for scalability and performance where possible
+    * Note that not all of the components have been optimized yet
+* The minecarts can move at an unusually high speed, comparable to real-world HSR
+* All game logic is written in Rust
+* Authentication uses a secure remote password protocol that avoids sending the password over the network

 ## How do I play it?